The Great Lie: Production

 The role of Sandra Kovak proved difficult to cast.
 Although she was ideal for the part, Miriam Hopkins was not considered because of the many problems she had created while co-starring with Davis in The Old Maid.
 Among those who tested for the part were Anna Sten, Sylvia Sidney, Muriel Angelus, Katherine Locke, and Mary Astor, who was, in fact, an accomplished pianist.

 Davis, who enjoyed working with powerful actresses capable of challenging her to outmatch them in scenes in which they interacted, felt Astor was the best of the lot and insisted studio head Jack L. Warner test her again, this time playing the piano, when producer Hal B. Wallis seemed disinclined to offer her the role.

 Filming began with the role of Sandra still uncast, much to Davis' distress.
 She and director Edmund Goulding engaged in so many heated discussions the actress developed laryngitis, and filming was suspended for two days.
-When Davis returned to the set on November 8, 1940, she learned Wallis and Warner had acquiesced to her demand Astor be cast.
+When Davis returned to the set on November 8, 1940, she learned Wallis and Warner had acquiesced to her demand that Astor be cast.